spencertipping/infuse-js/doc/await.md

 f.get().join(',')                       -> '3,5'
 ```

+Notice that `await` preserves the order of the original futures, regardless of
+the order in which they are delivered.

 Awaiting is appropriate when you want to block on all futures (or signals), but
 sometimes you want updates as they are resolved.
 In that case use `progress`: